 There seems to be a human bias for looking at humans and animal faces over non-living items, such as food and scenery.
 Furl, Gallagher and Averbeck (2012) showed participants multiple affective of: human faces either smiling or angry faces; cute or threatening animals; and food that was either appetising or repulsive whilst completing a decision making task.
 The study found that participants showed bias for human, then animal faces, as well as a bias for images showing positive affect.
 This suggests that human and animal faces have a social and emotional valence that non-living items do not have.
 Therefore, this emotional and social information present in living faces may cause us to pay more attention to them, and explain the oversampling effect with faces.

 “Jumping to conclusions” (JTC) is a decision making behaviour where people make hasty decisions based on very little information or evidence.
 JTC behaviour is commonly found amongst Schizophrenic patients.
 Schizophrenia is a condition characterised by cognitive dysfunctioning, hallucinations and delusions.
 Specifically, the delusional symptoms of schizophrenia are consistently linked to JTC behaviour (Evans, Averbeck, Furl, 2015).
-It has been found that the higher a person scored on delusional traits, the earlier they made a decision on a JTC reasoning task (Van der Leer, Hatig, Goldmanis & McKay, 2015).
-However, JTC is predominantly measured in research using the Beads Task.
-The Beads task is a probabilistic reasoning task designed to measure individuals sampling and decision making behaviour.
+It has been found that the higher a person scored on delusional traits, the earlier they made a decision on a JTC reasoning task (Van der Leer, Hatig, Goldmanis & McKay, 2015)., JTC is predominantly measured in research using the Beads Task.
+The Beads task is a probabilistic reasoning task designed to measure individuals’ sampling and decision making behaviour.
 The participant is shown two jars with complementary ratios of coloured beads inside, for example, 30% green and 70% blue beads in one jar, and 30% blue and 70% green beads in the other.
 The jars are then hidden from view and the experimenter chooses one jar out of the sight of the participant.
 One by one, beads are drawn from one jar, and based on the beads the participant sees, they must either choose which jar they think they beads are coming from or draw another bead and repeat the process.
-Research has shown that delusion prone individuals consistently gather less data before making decisions, therefore making less draws before choosing a jar (Garety et al, 2005).
+Research has shown that delusion prone individuals consistently gather less data before making decisions, therefore making fewer draws before choosing a jar (Garety et al, 2005).
 Delusional patients tend to make a decision after 1 or 2 draws (Evans, Averbeck & Furl 2015; Garety et al, 2005), whilst the majority of healthy participants make a choice after 5-6 draws (Garety, Hemsley & Wessely, 1991), indicating how in this type of sampling task, those with delusional traits are more likely to show JTC by requiring less information to make decisions.